ASU is committed to all backgrounds, perspectives and identities.

 Student Servant Leadership Award

-Colleen Jennings-Roggensack, ASU Vice President for Cultural Affairs and ASU Dr. Martin Luther King, Jr. Committee Chair, is soliciting nominations for the 2025 ASU Dr. Martin Luther King, Jr. Student Servant-Leadership Award.
-This year’s theme is Spaces We Belong.
+Colleen Jennings-Roggensack, ASU Vice President for Cultural Affairs and ASU Dr. Martin Luther King, Jr. Committee Chair, will announce the recipient of the 2025 ASU Dr. Martin Luther King, Jr. Student Servant-Leadership Award.
+Under the auspices of the theme Spaces We Belong, a call for nominations was held in Fall of 2024.